I am reigniting my restructured weekly art series, which I'll now be sharing at www.brianmossart.com/fractalfriday

 I don't have a high degree of confidence that Yahoo! will continue running Tumblr (where part I is hosted) should investor sentiment change or they need to meet their quarterly numbers, in light of their Alibaba debacle and multi-year shortcomings with their webhosting.
 While it is trivial to cross-post images I share here to the old site automatically, a clean break is necessary, even at the expense of losing my Tumblr audience.
 I'll leave the old site up as long as Y! wishes to keep their servers humming, however.
 By moving this to my website I have more flexibility with respect to the design and file sizes.

-This series contains works from age 17 thru present, and is a combination of my varied interests spanning many mediums.
+This series contains works from age 17 thru present, and is a combination of my varied interests spanning across many mediums.
 A few are quite in depth while others are rough starting points, with most falling somewhere in between.
-Some are mashups of liquid light images or unpublished paintings, while others are entirely new digitized works created with a variety of software and / or apps.
+Some are mashups of liquid light images or unpublished paintings, while others are entirely new digitized works created with a variety of software.

 This will be a fully visual compilation with little text or context, allowing the images to stand on their own merit.

-I am using the term "fractal" loosely.
-Most of this work is mirrored in all or part, and can be at times both symmetrical & asymmetrical, creating tension, possibility, or curiosity.
+I am using the term "fractal" loosely, if not incorrectly.
+While most of this work is mirrored in all or part, slight assymetry creates tension, possibility, or curiosity.